jc211/qcr_robot_project/README.md

 ## Pixi Shortcut Commands

-From the project directory, you can use the following commands:
+From the project directory, you can use the following commands (The first time you run any of these commands, it may take a while because it has to pull the dependencies needed):

 ### Unlock the Robot